ivan-hc/VLC-appimage/README.md

 5. to test your improvements, just run the AppRun script:

        ./AppRun
+   to see more detailer error messages:

+       DL_DEBUG=libs ./AppRun
 6. create a fork for this repository and add your improvements to the [AppRun](https://raw.githubusercontent.com/ivan-hc/VLC-appimage/main/AppRun) script.